celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 )
 ```

-Finally, a method `GetNonce() uint64` which keeps track of the nonce and returns it.
+Finally, a method `GetNonce() uint64` keeps track of the nonce and returns it.

 #### Protobuf implementation